microsoft/BCTech/samples/AppInsights/KQL/README.md

-In this folder, you will find samples of Kusto Query Language (KQL) for each type of signal that is send to Application Insights.
+In this folder, you will find samples of Kusto Query Language (KQL) for each type of signal that is sent to Application Insights.

-You can use Kusto queries as the data source in a number of places.
-E.g.
-* the Logs part of Application Insights in the Azure portal
-* PowerBI reports
-* Azure Monitor Alerts
-* Azure Dashboards
-* Jupyter Notebooks (with the Kqlmagic extension)

 Signal is added incrementally to Business Central.
 In this table you can see in which version or update a class of signal was added/modified: